Countly/countly-sdk-documentation/web/next.md

     <span style="font-weight: 400;">set the time to wait in seconds after a failed connection to the server (default: 60 seconds)</span>
   </li>
   <li>
+    <strong>inactivity_time</strong> -
-    <strong>inactivity_time</strong> -&nbsp;<span style="font-weight: 400;">the time limit after which a user will be considered inactive if no actions have been made.
+    <span style="font-weight: 400;">the time limit after which a user will be considered inactive if no actions have been made.
 No mouse movement, scrolling, or keys pressed.
 Expressed in minutes (default: 20 minutes)</span>
   </li>
   <li>
     <strong>session_update</strong> -
-    <span style="font-weight: 400;">how often a session should be extended, expressed in seconds (default: 60 seconds)&nbsp;</span>
+    <span style="font-weight: 400;">how often a session should be extended, expressed in seconds (default: 60 seconds)</span>
   </li>
   <li>
     <strong>max_events</strong> -&nbsp;maximum amount of events to send in one